 The Youth Expedition Program is an intensive after-school outpatient program intended for youth (12-18) with behavior, mental health, and/or substance use needs.
 Individuals attend group sessions that include psychoeducational subjects, psychosocial rehabilitation skills, individual and family therapy sessions, and coaching with a Family Peer Support Specialist

-Services are FREE for residents of Salt Lake County and transportation assistance can be provided for those in the area.
+Services are low-cost and potentially free for Salt Lake County residents who qualify.
+Additionally, transportation assistance can be provided to Salt Lake County families.

 The program operates Monday-Friday from 3:30-6:30 pm during the school year, with extended hours during the summer, and offers drug/alcohol testing on-site.